equalframework/equal-doc/docs/getting-started/install/installation.md

 []
 ```

 ## 4. More

 ### CLI autocomplete
-eQual comes with a command line autocompletion, made to ease commands typing in CLI
+eQual comes with a command line autocompletion, made to ease commands typing in CLI.

-To enable it, simply run
+To enable it, simply run :
 ```
 source autocomplete
 ```